notinhomenow/runestone/README.md

 # Runestone

-# Installation
+# Required software
-This project requires
+This project requires the following software:
 * opencv (https://opencv.org/)
 * node (https://nodejs.org/en/)
 * npm (https://www.npmjs.com/)

+# Installation

 Run **npm install** at the root of the project to install the dependecies.